Seo Linn: Debut Album Solas (2017)

 Seo Linn wrote their first ever song, 'Ar Scáth a Chéile' in Uganda in 2013 while the band were there with the Irish charity Self Help Africa.
 It is an uplifting song which promotes the idea that 'unity is strength'.
 The song contains a lyric in Lugandan, the Bantu language of the Baganda people of Uganda, that says 'kwegata bwe bugumu' which means 'togetherness is strength'.
 This phrase mirrors the Irish language phrase from which the song was titled, 'ar scáth a chéile a mhaireann na daoine' meaning 'together people prosper'.

 In 2016, as part of RTÉ's widely acclaimed production RTÉ Centenary, Seo Linn were chosen to write and record the song for the finale.
 They were asked to produce a contemporary, energetic, bilingual song inspired by lyrics from Arthur O'Shaughnessy's 'Ode'.
 The line 'we are the music makers, we are the dreamer of dreams' was used in the chorus.

 Seo Linn's track "The Irish Roar" was chosen as the official Football Association of Ireland song for Euro 2016.
 Recorded in Áras Chrónáin in Clondalkin, the track tells the story of Irish successes in previous competitions and pays homage to travelling Irish fans.

-In 'Sonas Studios' in Killarney, Co.
-Kerry, Seo Linn along with their producer, James Darkin, locked themselves in the studio for a whole night in order to create a modern take on the Irish traditional classic 'Óró 'Sé Do Bheatha Abhaile' which resulted in their final track on the album 'Óró'.
-Seo Linn's Óró instantly became a fan favourite has amassed over 7 million views on YouTube.
+In 'Sonas Studios' in Killarney, County Kerry, Seo Linn along with their producer, James Darkin, locked themselves in the studio for a whole night in order to create a modern take on the Irish traditional classic 'Óró 'Sé Do Bheatha Abhaile' which resulted in their final track on the album 'Óró'.
+Seo Linn's Óró instantly became a fan favourite has amassed over 9 million views on YouTube.